Overview & background

 Photo View on Web

-If you click on any photo, you'll be brought to the single photo view.
+If you click on any photo, the single photo view will open.
 Here, you can:

 - View a date/time stamp with the name of the user who added that photo to Fieldwire (right side)